Combined Baccalaureate/Doctor of Osteopathic Medicine Degree Program (B.S./D.O.)

 - GPA – maintain a 3.5 grade point average each semester; maintain a 3.5 grade point average for all science courses each semester resulting in a cumulative 3.5 grade point average.

-- MCAT score of the median MCAT score of the College of Osteopathic Medicine class starting in the year before the student starts NYIT.
+- MCAT score of at least equal to the mean MCAT score of the NYIT College of Osteopathic Medicine first-year class of the year the student begins undergraduate study.